willm/blog/_posts/2022-01-17-better-schema-migrations.markdown

 Initially, when we were ready to go to the test environment we manually ran the latest migration, deployed our application and ran our smoke tests against it.
 If that went well, we repeated the process in production.

-This worked up to a point, however as our application and database grew, migrations became more tricky.
+This worked up to a point, however, as our application and database grew, migrations became more tricky.
 We needed to think carefully about how they affected existing data, about users of specific database functions expecting a certain signature and generally about how to avoid downtime during migrations.

-If migrations are tricky and need to be run in stages manually, you will undoubtedly sooner or later end up with schemas that vary between what's in git, what's in the test environment and what's in production.
+If migrations are tricky and need to be run in stages manually, you will undoubtedly sooner or later end up with diverging schemas where what's in git doesn't match what's in the test environment and what's in production.

-This happened to us after releasing some new database orientated features and caused a couple of bugs in production that were hard to track down and were due to migrations been not fully or not applied across both our environments.
+This happened to us after releasing some new database orientated features and caused a couple of bugs in production that were hard to track down and were due to migrations being partially or not applied at all between environments.

 To avoid this from happening again, we added [migra](https://pypi.org/project/migra/) to our CI pipeline.
 Migra allows you to compare 2 database schemas and output the code required to make them identical.
 Think of it like a diff for database schemas.
 When we push a change to an environment, We compare the schema we've tested against in docker with the environment we're targetting.